dotnet/arcade/Documentation/Policy/AskTellMode.md

 # Infrastructure Ask & Tell Mode

 Infrastructure changes are handled a bit differently from the product because they don't actually ship.
-The main goal is to ensure that the product can still be built and shipped.
+The main goal is to ensure that the product can always be built and shipped.

 When multiple products share the same infrastructure, the most "strict" product determines the mode according to the table below.
+(Definitions right after table)

 | Product "mode" | Product Infra    | Shared Infra     | Notes                                              |
 | ---------------| -----------------| ---------------- |----------------------------------------------------|